Frank D. White: 1982 and 1986 campaigns

-White's loss in this election dramatically damaged his political image, making it very unlikely that he could win the governorship again.
+In 1986, White again challenged Clinton for the governorship but lost.

+Later career and death

-He returned to First Commercial Bank in Little Rock after his 1986 defeat as senior vice president until his retirement from the bank in 1998.
+After his 1986 defeat, White returned to First Commercial Bank in Little Rock as senior vice president until his retirement from the bank in 1998.
 White declined to seek the Republican nomination for governor again in 1990 and instead supported Sheffield Nelson in his primary race against U.S. Representative Tommy F. Robinson.
-That year, Clinton won election as governor for the fifth time; two years later he would become President of the United States.
+That year, Clinton won election as governor for the fifth time; two years later he would be elected President of the United States.
 Without sufficient support and resources to run for elected office again, White left elective politics but remained active in Republican affairs.

-State banking commissioner and death

 From 1998 to 2003, White served as Arkansas Banking Commissioner, an appointment from Governor Mike Huckabee.
-He remained in the post until shortly before his death from a heart attack in 2003, about two weeks before his seventieth birthday.
+He remained in the post until shortly before his death from a heart attack in 2003, at age 69.
 White's time in the Banking Department was noted by his practice of visiting all of Arkansas' state-chartered banks at least once a year.

 White is interred at the historic Mount Holly Cemetery in Little Rock.

-The Arkansas Republican Party began hosting the " 'Hi, I'm Frank White' Awards Dinner" in 2006.
+The Arkansas Republican Party began awarding the "Hi, I'm Frank White" award in 2006.
 This award is considered to be the highest honor given out by the Arkansas GOP.